Gabionen Parking facility 3.02 in Nordhavn – Competition proposal

 The parking facility as a value creating everyday space

 With our competition proposal for parking facility 3.02 in Nordhavn, we answer to the ambitions of creating synergy between parking facilities, urban spaces and city functions in Nordhavn.
 With a focus on sustainability, circular economy and urban life, our facade solution contributes to the value creation of the surroundings of the parking facility, as well as it creates attractive everyday spaces for citizens, cars and wildlife.

-At the facade of the superstructure, white-varnished extruded aluminium lamellas are placed.
-The lamellas – which are made in certified recycled aluminium – together create a simple and folded face that wraps around the parking facility like a huge white curtain.
+At the facade of the superstructure,e white varnished extruded aluminium lamellas are placed.
+The lamellas – which are made in certified recycled aluminium – together create a simple and folded face that wraps around the parking facility, as a huge white curtain.

 With the suggested materials, an almost climate neutral and 100 per cent maintenance free facade is obtained.
 In future, the aluminium can be melted down and used for other aluminium products, and the gabion racks can be reused – with or without content.
 By doing so, the facility contributes to a circular economy and a sustainable future.

 Gabionen received an honourable mention from By & Havn, and was acclaimed for its “ambitious vision of turning the massive challenges of construction waste into a beautiful and robust reinterpretation of a classic building material, that in its form will balance materiality and precision.”